songkai19/sw_usb_audio/doc/rst/prog_modification.rst

 The general steps to producing a custom codebase are as follows:

 #.
 Make a copy of the reference application directory (e.g. ``app_usb_aud_xk_316_mc`` or ``app_usb_aud_xk_216_mc``)
    to a separate directory with a different name.
 Modify the new application to suit the custom requirements.
+   Alternatively, start with the :ref:`minimal template app <app_usb_aud_template>` and customise it to suit the target hardware.

    For example:

    * Provide the ``.xn`` file for the target hardware platform by setting the ``APP_HW_TARGET`` in the application's ``CMakeLists.txt``.
    * Update ``xua_conf.h`` with specific defines for the custom application.